Norman Vincent Peale: Personal life

-Peale was close to President Richard Nixon's family, and officiated at the 1968 wedding of Julie Nixon and David Eisenhower.
-He continued calling at the White House throughout the Watergate crisis, and was quoted as saying "Christ didn't shy away from people in trouble."
+On June 20, 1930, Peale married Iowan teacher Loretta Ruth Stafford.
+The wedding was officiated by his father, and held in Syracuse.
+Notable attendees included: Bishop Adna Wright Leonard and Chancellor Charles Wesley Flint.
 Peale was a 33-degree Freemason of the Scottish Rite.

 Later life

-President Ronald Reagan awarded Peale the Presidential Medal of Freedom (the highest civilian honor in the United States) on March 26, 1984, for his contributions to the field of theology.
+President Ronald Reagan awarded Peale the Presidential Medal of Freedom (the highest civilian honor in the United States) on March 26, 1984, for originating a "philosophy of happiness" and for "helping millions find new meaning in their lives."

-Peale died at age 95 following a stroke, on December 24, 1993, in Pawling, New York He was survived by his wife of 63 years, Ruth Stafford Peale, who had influenced him with regard to the publication of The Power in 1952, and with regard to his early interactions with psychiatry, and with whom he had founded Guideposts (of which she was chairman emeritus, and which had an annual readership of 8 million in 2008); Ruth would pass away more than a decade later, on February 6, 2008, at the age of 101.
+Peale died at age 95 following a stroke, on December 24, 1993, in Pawling, New York He was survived by his wife of 63 years, Ruth Stafford Peale, who had influenced him with regard to the publication of The Power in 1952, and with regard to his early interactions with psychiatry, and with whom he had founded Guideposts (of which she was chairman emeritus, and which had an annual readership of 8 million in 2008); she died on February 6, 2008, at the age of 101.

-Criticism and controversies
+Critiques

 General and psychological critique

 Peale's works were criticized by several mental health experts who denounced his writings as bad for mental health, and concluded that Peale was a "con man and a fraud," and a "Confidence Man."
 These critics appeared in the early 1950s after the publication of The Power of Positive Thinking.

-One critique of The Power of Positive Thinking noted that the book contained anecdotes that are hard to substantiate.
-Critics noted many of the testimonials that Peale quoted as supporting his philosophy were unnamed, unknown and unsourced.
-Examples included a "famous psychologist,"  a two-page letter from a "practicing physician",  another "famous psychologist", a "prominent citizen of New York City", and dozens, if not hundreds, more unverifiable quotations.
-Similar scientific studies of questionable validity are also cited.
-As psychiatrist R.C.
-Murphy wrote, "All this advertising is vindicated as it were, by a strict cleaving to the side of part truth," and referred to the work and the quoted material as "implausible and woodenly pious".
-Peale's works were criticized by several mental health experts who declared his writings were actually bad for mental health, concluding that Peale was a "con man and a fraud," with his being referred to as a confidence man in the popular press in 1955.